kr9999/hello-world/README.md

 # hello-world
-new to git , trying to learn github
+noob to github, trying to learn how to work with github :)